US STOCKS-Wall St rises on Microsoft, Alphabet earnings as Fed decision looms | Business

 US STOCKS-Wall St rises on Microsoft, Alphabet earnings as Fed decision looms

-The tech-heavy Nasdaq led Wall Street's main indexes higher with gains of more than 2% on Wednesday as upbeat quarterly reports from Microsoft and Alphabet lifted sentiment ahead of a key U.S. interest rate decision later in the day.
-Investors were on edge after a profit warning from top U.S. retailer Walmart fueled fears of a wider slowdown in spending as high inflation increased costs for consumers.
+The tech-heavy Nasdaq surged nearly 3% on Wednesday, leading Wall Street's main indexes higher, as upbeat quarterly reports from Microsoft and Alphabet lifted sentiment ahead of a key U.S. interest rate decision later in the day.

 - Country: